 Quarterback Lamar Jackson, safety Kyle Hamilton, and nose tackle Travis Jones returned to practice Tuesday, a good sign for their availability on short rest.

 Jackson (toe) missed Monday's walk-through practice with a third different ailment in as many weeks.
 But each week he has returned the next day and played.
+Jackson was a full participant Tuesday.

 Hamilton tweaked his ankle late in the fourth quarter of the Ravens' win over the New York Jets.
 He's a critical chess piece in Baltimore's defense, which will have its hands full against the Bengals' potent offense.
-Jones (ankle) is a massive part of the Ravens' defensive front.
+He was a limited participant Tuesday.